 Well of course I am. *lights candy cigarette* Adulthood can suck.

 And that's why Josh and I have renovated a van to road trip the United States.

 We aren't the first millennials to embark on this adventure, and we certainly won't be the last.
 Chances are, you are dreaming at this exact moment, wishing one day to have an epiphany, pack your bags, sell your suburban SUV for an old rusty 1960s retro van, and take off into the sunset heading for the west coast.

 We drive into metro-Detroit on a brisk Saturday, a list of Craigslist ads stored in our phones.
 The goal: find a van to suit our needs, and that won't break down as we ride into dusk.

-Eventually we end up in a used car lot looking at a 2001 GMC Savana.
+Eventually, we end up in a used car lot looking at a 2001 GMC Savana.
 The price just dropped from $2,900 to $1,900.
-If anyone knows anything about Josh and I, it’s that we tend to jump at chances without really thinking about them too intensely.
+If anyone knows anything about Josh and me, it's that we tend to jump at chances without really thinking about them too intensely.
 Keeps life interesting.

 World, meet our new baby.
 We bought it on a complete whim.

 Excited to show off our first "home" to our friends and family, we discover that only one of the back doors opens, the rust has practically rotted through our entire right door, and the reverse lights fail to work.